core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 --- abstract

-YANG Schema Item iDentifiers (SID) are globally unique 64-bit unsigned integers used to identify YANG items.
+YANG Schema Item iDentifiers (SID) are globally unique 63-bit unsigned integers used to identify YANG items.
 This document defines the semantics, the registration, and assignment processes of SIDs.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.

 --- middle

 # Introduction

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
 In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
-This compact identifier, called SID, is encoded using a 64-bit unsigned integer.
+This compact identifier, called SID, is encoded using a 63-bit unsigned integer.
+The reason not to use 64-bit unsigned integers is that otherwise protocols doing arithmetical operations with the SIDs could be very difficult to implement.

 The following items are identified using SIDs:

 * identities